Gerim: Peru

 The B'nai Moshe, also known as the Inca Jews, are a group of 900 Peruvian gerim in Israel, primarily Judea and Samaria.
-Originally from Trujillo, a significant portion of the community made aliyah in the 1990's.
+Originally from Trujillo, a significant portion of the community made aliyah in the 1990s.

 South Africa

 A growing number of Afrikaners have undergone conversion in recent years, with many opting to make aliyah to Israel from South Africa.